ladak100/ladak100.github.io/todayi.md

 - Today, I spoke with a friend
 - Today, I spoke with my mom
 - Today, I went for a walk with my coworker and boss, who leave tomorrow
+- Today, I was a machine in the evening but stayed up too late

 Wednesday May 29th, 2024:
 - Today, I was a machine